nationalarchives/ds-wagtail/README.md

 The following steps must be completed before you can pull data from an evironment:

-1. Ask on the `#ds-etna` or `#dev-etna` channels to be granted access to Platform.sh.
+1. [Register for a Platform.sh account](https://auth.api.platform.sh/register) using your work email.
-2. Once you have access, [follow these instructions](https://docs.platform.sh/development/ssh.html#authenticate-with-ssh-keys) to add your SSH key to your Platform account.
+2. On the `#ds-etna` or `#dev-etna` Slack channels, request for someone to grant you access to the Etna project.
-3. Install the Platform.sh CLI, authenticate, and try out some of the commands, by [following these instructions](https://docs.platform.sh/development/cli.html). **For Windows users**: The CLI requires PHP to run.
-If you haven't done so already, you may also need to [install PHP](https://www.sitepoint.com/how-to-install-php-on-windows/#installphp) before the CLI will work.
+3. Once you have access, [generate an API token](https://docs.platform.sh/development/cli/api-tokens.html#get-a-token) for your account (The name **Local CLI** will do nicely), and add it your local `.env` file as `PLATFORMSH_CLI_TOKEN`.

 #### Download production data